-Unincorporated businesses like sole traders and general partnerships have limited protection in respect of their chosen business name.
+Unincorporated businesses like sole traders and general partnerships have limited protection with regards to their chosen business name.
 Whether they are using their own given name(s) or a trading name, anyone else can set up a business and trade under the same name(s).

-The law of passing off can offer some assistance, and registering a trade mark (see below) provides more comprehensive protection.
-Many businesses also decide to form a limited company to further protect their chosen name.
+The law of passing off can offer some assistance, and registering a trade mark (see below) provides more comprehensive protection; however, it is more common for businesses to form a limited company to protect their chosen name.

 What is passing off?